vonmillhausen/sf2000/README.md

 ### Game saves don't seem to be working for me?
 Save states are fine, but the built-in save function in games doesn't seem to work?
 Unfortunately, correct - with the stock firmware, the built-in save feature of emulated games does not work correctly, and the SF2000 won't store new save data after the first time it's created for a game.
 If you want to save your progress in a game on the SF2000's stock firmware, use save states instead.

+### I have a question that isn't answered here... who or where do I ask?
+If you have questions about the SF2000 you can't find the answer to, the best place to ask is in the [`🐸 data_frog_sf2000` channel in the Retro Handhelds Discord server](https://discord.com/channels/741895796315914271/1092831839955193987).

 ---